Parveshdhull/CTF-Writeups/2021/TetCTF 2021/HPNY.md

 #### 3. Final step
 Our php code in above string also has other stuff and when eval will try to execute it will crash.
 So we should comment out that.
 How?
 I created two more custom headers, where first one is on top of all header and had starting of php comment /* and last header I included had ending of php comment.
-And I changed payload to closed opened comment on start and close on end.
+And I changed payload to close opened comment on start and close on end.
 So final request become like this

 ```
 GET /?roll=(eval(implode(getallheaders()))) HTTP/1.1